Farewell JCGG and Hello AMH

 The Asian Association for Frailty and Sarcopenia (AAFS) was founded to promote research efforts, both in Asia and internationally, relevant to frailty, sarcopenia and other age-related conditions, as well as servicing the healthcare needs of older people.
 The official AAFS journal is Aging Medicine and Healthcare (AMH), formerly the Journal of Clinical Gerontology and Geriatrics (JCGG), which was founded in 2010.
 JCGG was renamed AMH from 2019, to reflect a change to a more intensive focus on research topics including aging medicine, frailty, sarcopenia, and other age-related conditions, and healthcare services for older people.
 AMH also has the honor of being the official journal of the Taiwan Association for Integrated Care (TAIC), which promotes care integration for age-related conditions.

-The AMH is an Open Access journal, currently indexed in: Directory of Open Access Journals (DOAJ), Emerging Sources Citation Index (ESCI), TOC Premier, SIIC Data Bases, and EBSCOhost.
+The AMH is an Open Access journal, currently indexed in: Emerging Sources Citation Index (ESCI), Directory of Open Access Journals (DOAJ) and Scopus.

 The principal aims of AMH include: